kkshivani18/Azure-CRC/README.md

     *Note*
     - Troubleshooting - For cosmosdb creation.
 Tried to do with terraform.
 The issue appears to be regional issue.
         ![Deployment issue with cosmosdb with terraform](<./images/cosmosdb_deployment_error.png>)
     - Solution: Tried it again and again and it worked.

 ### Step 3 - **Integrating Backend APIs via Azure Functions for Transaction Management in CosmosDB**
+- Set Up Azure Functions Project
+    - Install Azure Functions Tools
+        ```bash
+            npm install -g azure-functions-core-tools@4 --unsafe-perm true
+        ```
+    - Create a new Azure Functions Project and initialise it
+        ```bash
+            func init --worker-runtime node
+        ```
+    - Add HTTP Trigger Functions
+        ```bash
+            func new
+        ```
+- Use the already created CosmosDB in Azure, add environment variables like COSMOS_DB_CONNECTION_STRING to `local.settings.json`.
+- Code the backend APIs with Azure functions and deploy it logging in to Azure CLI.
+    ```bash
+        az login
+    ```
-- Implemented Azure Functions to enable transactions to be add, delete and get transactions from CosmosDB.
+- Implemented Azure Functions to enable transactions to add, delete and get transactions from CosmosDB.
 The functions will act as the bridge between the React frontend and the database.